shyamanurag/trading-system-new/DEPLOYMENT_FIX.md

 5. ⏳ Configure real webhook URLs (after deployment success)

 ## Build Trigger:
 This file change will force DigitalOcean to perform a new build instead of skipping.

+## Environment Variables:
+All sensitive environment variables have been configured directly in DigitalOcean App Platform dashboard to avoid exposing credentials in the repository.